All Episodes

 It's a story that goes 5,000 years back.

-And it ends where the story began 50 million years ago, with the beginning, with the first horses, right?
+It ends where the story began 50 million years ago with the first horses, right?

 It ends at the same place.

-What we see when you look at the Little Bighorn, when you look at the defeat of the Comanches, when you look at the defeat of the other Indian tribes, what you're seeing is the end of a 5,000-year epic in world history, an epic that began at the same place.
+What we see when you look at the Little Bighorn, when you look at the defeat of the Comanches, when you look at the defeat of those other Indian tribes, what you're seeing is the end of a 5,000-year epoch in world history, an epic that began at the same place.

 joe rogan